dogaan/dogaan.github.io/quickstartguide.md

 Before we start, let's get your account configured for ChatEngine so you can plug your PubNub keys in the Codepen examples and play around.

 (WHAT'S BELOW WILL BE A BUTTON THAT WILL SPIN AND SPIT OUT THE KEYS ON THIS PAGE.
-FOR NOW PLEASE CLICK ON THE LINK BELOW, CONFIGURE YOUR ACCOUNT AND COME BACK TO THIS PAGE)
+FOR NOW PLEASE OPEN THE LINK BELOW IN A NEW TAB, CONFIGURE YOUR ACCOUNT AND COME BACK TO THIS PAGE)

 Click [here](https://chat-engine-docs.surge.sh/docs/tutorial-pubnub.html) to get your account configured for ChatEngine or click here if you don't have an account.